 - Hydrogen is the lightest of the elements.

-- Burning hydrogen gas produces water.
+- Burning hydrogen gas in air produces water.

 - Positive ions of hydrogen are called hydrons.
 Negative hydrogen ions are hydrides.